Your Personal AI (PAI): Pt 1 — Your Attention Please

-Bots are in a second renaissance now, with Microsoft, Facebook, Slack, Kik, and others launching bot-building frameworks or stores.
+Bots are now in a second renaissance of sorts, with Microsoft, Facebook, Slack, Kik, and others launching bot-building frameworks or stores.
 Bots can help today with basic and common online problems, like password recovery, booking flights, and many other highly structured activities.
 They need good language understanding in their domains before we will use them, and the best are well integrated with human agents when the bots aren’t being useful.
 Companies in agent-assisted call center automation have been doing narrow integrations for a few years.
 Facebook is attempting to massively grow this market with its bot-building framework inside Messenger (announced Apr 12, the week after this post).
 That should help train up thousands of new bot builders, and move the ball forward.
 They’re also building a general purpose messenger bot, M, now in private beta.
 Given the small number of developers as far as I can tell, and the technical challenges, I’d guess we are still three or more years away from M hitting mass use.
 But they have users in a learning cycle, and they’re aggressively using deep learning.
 So kudos to them.

 The name used most often to describe smart agents today is virtual assistants (“VAs”).
 But the term “virtual assistants” is clunky, and it gets confused with living virtual assistants, people that work online for others.
 Computer scientists have been calling these intelligent agents for years, so like Natella, “smart agents” is the term I’d recommend specifically for software with a statistical understanding of human conversation, emotion, and behavior and with some agency capacity (able to perform tasks for you), whether that software talks to you or not (and most of the time, it won’t).
-“Bots” is a great general term for any automated agent, smart or not.
+Bots is a great term for any automated agent, smart or not.
 Sims is a great term for a personalized agent, as we’ll see.
-Going forward, bots may be the term we use most often in culture, as it’s the simplest.
-Let’s find good terms soon, as we’re going to be talking about these for a long, long time.
+Going forward, bots or sims may end up being the terms used most often in culture, simply because they are both the shortest and simplest.
+Let’s find good terms soon, as we’ll talking about these for the rest of the century, in my view.